HL7/fhir-shorthand/input/pagecontent/reference.md

 At minimum, each slice must be constrained such that it can be uniquely identified via the discriminator.
 For example, if the discriminator points to a "code" path that is a CodeableConcept, and it discriminates by "pattern", then each slice must have a constraint on "code" that uniquely distinguishes it from the other slices' codes.
 In addition to this minimum requirement, authors often place additional constraints on other aspects of each slice.

-Future versions of FHIR Shorthand may support standalone slice definitions, but FHIR Shorthand version 1.0 requires slice contents to be defined inline.
+FSH requires slice contents to be defined inline.
 The rule syntax for inline slices is the same as constraining any other path in a profile, but uses the [slice path syntax](#sliced-array-paths) in the path:

 ```
 * {path to slice}.{subpath} {constraint}